John-AMiller/mvp1/README.md

    - If you see import errors for sparkfun-qwiic-scmd or sparkfun-qwiic-servos, double-check your pip install environment.

 ## Auto Start at Boot
-   - On a Jetson Nano (systemd-based environment), you can run the node automatically at boot:
+   - On a Jetson Nano (systemd-based environment), you can run the node automatically at boot with a systemd service:
+   -

 ## Customization
    - Motor Mixing: Adjust in transformations.py (function joystickToDiff) if you need different curves, max speeds, or direction flips.